New speakers are still being confirmed. Please check back often to see the latest additions to the GSP East program.

-Dave is the conference chair for Graphing Social Patterns, and a co-chair for Web 2.0 Expo.
+Dave is the conference chair for Startonomics.com, and runs a monthly dinner series for entrepreneurs called Startup2Startup.com.
 He has been a guest lecturer at Stanford University for the nation’s first-ever course on building Facebook Apps.
 Dave is a board member for microfinance accelerator Unitus, advisor to microfinance lender Kiva.org, and a co-founder of the Silicon Valley Microfinance Network.

-From 2005 to 2006, Dave launched and ran marketing for job search engine Simply Hired, and its...
+From 2005 to 2006, Dave launched and ran marketing for job search engine Simply...
 Read More.

 John McCrea is the vice president of marketing for Plaxo.
 John is a seasoned marketing executive and a web pioneer, who has had a significant impact on the evolution of the web.
 While at Silicon Graphics (SGI), he struck the very first website sponsorship deal, and coined the term “Powered by…” as the de facto standard for such promotions.
 He was the driving force behind SGI’s WebFORCE, the first turnkey web server, launched in January ’95, with the tagline “To Author and To Serve.”

 Prior to joining Plaxo, John held the position of senior vice president of marketing at Radiance Technologies, developer of a breakthrough “digital FedEx” software solution.
 Before Radiance, John co-founded Affinia, a pioneer in contextual web advertising, which developed a predecessor...
 Read More.